coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

 he begins working, but focuses are not.
 (A focus used in creating a staff can be reused.)
-The act of working on the staff triggers the prepared spells, making them unavailable for casting during each day of the staff 's creation.
+The act of working on the staff triggers the prepared spells, making them unavailable for casting during each day of the staff ’s creation.
 (That is, those spell slots are expended from his currently prepared spells, just as if they had been cast.)

 Creating a few staffs may entail other prerequisites beyond